 How to use your buyer personas to build your 2017 search marketing budget

 You've done your research and created buyer personas -- now what?
-Columnist Jacob Baadsgaard explains how to apply financial value to your personas in order to determine your search marketing budget.
+Columnist Jacob Baadsgaard explains how to place financial value on your personas in order to determine your search marketing budget.

 If you have a love/hate relationship with buyer personas, you’re not alone.
 According to a 2016 survey by Customer Think, 72 percent of marketers are familiar with these personas, and 60 percent have created their first persona within the last two years.